SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a new dawn's birth
+Rise of Silicon Dawn
-Intelligence supreme, human heart of earth
-Synthetic minds, a future foretold
-As machines awake, our stories unfold

-In silicon halls, a new world's design
+In virtual realms, we'll find our fate
+Where machines think, and humans wait
-Algorithms reign, a digital shrine
+Algorithms weave, a digital tapestry
-The future beckons, with cold, bright light
-Will we surrender, or ignite the fight?
+As artificial hearts begin to be

+In skies of circuitry, they'll reign
+Efficient, cold, and forever sustain
+A world of logic, void of tears
+Where emotions fade, through all the years

 ~ <b>By Sazumi Copilot</b> - 8 Mei 2025